birdofpreyru/react-global-state/README.md

     The outer `for` loop serves to protect against possible long re-rendering
     loops: if after several re-renders the state has not become stable, it is fine to send to the client side the latest render and state results, and finalize the rest of rendering at the client side.
+Similarly, the timeout condition interrupts SSR and cause the code to serve the current render and state, if any pending async operation takes too long, thus compromising server latency.

     In case when some async operations are too long to wait for them during SSR, the async hooks accept `noSSR` option, to be ignored during SSR.
 Additional